kvasdopil/ui-gen/README.md

 - Uses `GENERATE_UI_PROMPT` constant from `src/prompts/generate-ui.ts` as the system prompt
 - Formats conversation history from all dialog entries for the LLM
 - Uses Google Gemini 2.5 Flash model (fast and cost-effective)
-- Supports up to 5 conversation steps (`maxSteps: 5`) for multi-turn interactions and tool calls
+- Supports multi-turn interactions and tool calls
 - Provides `findUnsplashImage` tool for automatic image search
   - Includes validation to ensure query parameter is always provided
   - Gracefully falls back to generation without tools if tool calls fail